-Lucid dreaming is the meeting point of science and spirit — a conscious awareness that arises within the dream.
+Lucid dreaming is a conscious awareness that arises within the dream.
 In a lucid dream, you recognise you are dreaming and may guide aspects of the experience.
-While lucidity can occur spontaneously, many practitioners combine time-tested techniques (dream journaling, reality checks, wake-back-to-bed) with gentle botanicals to encourage vivid recall and calm focus.
+While lucidity can occur spontaneously, many practitioners combine time tested techniques, such as dream journaling, reality checks, and wake back to bed, with gentle botanicals to encourage vivid recall and calm focus.

 What Is a Herbal Tincture?

-A herbal tincture is a concentrated liquid extract made by soaking botanical material in alcohol (sometimes with water or vinegar) for several weeks, then filtering.
-Tinctures are easy to dose by the drop and are absorbed relatively quickly — helpful when used shortly before rest or during a wake-back-to-bed window.
+A herbal tincture is a concentrated liquid extract made by soaking botanical material in alcohol, sometimes with water or vinegar, for several weeks, then filtering.
+Tinctures are easy to dose by the drop and are absorbed relatively quickly, which can be helpful when used shortly before rest or during a wake back to bed window.

 How Lucid Dreaming Works (In Brief)

 Lucidity typically appears during REM sleep, a state with brain activation patterns similar to wakefulness but accompanied by muscle atonia.
-Research links REM to memory processing, emotional regulation and the rich, narrative quality of dreams that many people recall most vividly.
-Lucid dreaming adds a layer of metacognitive awareness to this state, which is why practices that improve attention, memory and calm can be helpful.
-(Frontiers in Sleep)
+Research links REM to memory processing, emotional regulation, and the rich narrative quality of dreams that many people recall most vividly.
+Lucid dreaming adds a layer of metacognitive awareness to this state, which is why practices that improve attention, memory, and calm can be helpful.
+(The cognitive neuroscience of lucid dreaming, PMC)

 The Herbs Inside Our Lucid Blend